KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

 * Scheduling: Build a higher-order stochastic model which contains one pseudo-reaction per submodel.
 Set the propensity of each pseudo-reaction to the total propensity of the submodel.
 Use the Gillespie method to schedule the firing of the pseudo-reactions/submodels.
 This is the strategy used by E-Cell (Takahashi et al., 2004).
 * Upscaling: For models that are composed of one discrete and one continuous model, we can append all of the continuous reactions model to the discrete model; periodically set their propensities by evaluating their kinetic laws, or in the case of FBA, calculating the optimal flux distribution; and select and fire the continuous reactions using the same mechanism as the discrete reactions.
 This algorithm is compelling, but is computationally expensive due to the need to resolve the order of every reaction including every continuous reaction.

+Synchronizing discrete and continuous variables
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Synchronizing discrete and continuous models can require rounding continuous variables and/or rates.
+In such cases, we recommend stochastically rounding the decimal portion of each the continuous-valued rate, weighted by the decimal portion of the rate.
+This method has the following advantages over other potential methods:

+* This method will not prevent models from reaching rare states unlike deterministic rounding which will deterministically round down small probabilities.
+* This method satisfies mass, atom, and charge balance unlike rounding the values of the model variables.
+* This method will only inject a small amount of stochastic variation into the model unlike other potential stochastic rounding schemes such as Poisson-distributed random rounding.

+See `Vasudeva et al., 2003 <http://doi.org/10.1093/bioinformatics/btg376>`_ for additional discussion about rounding continuous quantities for synchronization with discrete quantities.

 Simulating individual submodels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^